willurd/baxter/README.md

 ### Use an unnamed template with an array

 Baxter.js know's this is an unnamed template because no template named `<li>{{ value }}</li>` has been registered yet and no html element exists with that id.
-However, after this has run Baxter.js will cache the parsed template, using the cached object each subsequent time you call baxter with the same template string.
+However, after this has run Baxter.js will cache the parsed template, using the cached object each subsequent time you call Baxter.js with the same template string.

 ```javascript
 baxter("<li>{{ value }}</li>", [